 Download a map of the Historic District here

-BOARD MEMBERS:Ed Sabo, Jr., Chair (resident property owner in historic district) Ralph Magill (Code Enforcement Officer) Vince DeMelfi (licensed real estate broker) Vacant Position (registered architect needed) Kimberly Morris (knowledge of & interest in preservation of historical structures) Jody McHenry (knowledge of & interest in preservation of historical structures) Liz Wittig (resident property owner in historic district)
+BOARD MEMBERS:Ed Sabo, Jr., Chair (resident property owner in historic district) Ralph Magill (Code Enforcement Officer) Vince DeMelfi (licensed real estate broker) Vacant Position (registered architect needed) Kimberly Morris (knowledge of & interest in preservation of historical structures) VACANCY (knowledge of & interest in preservation of historical structures) Liz Witting (resident property owner in historic district)

-Meetings are held the fourth Wednesday of each month at Town Hall beginning at 7:00 p.m. on second floor in Council Chambers.
-Application Deadline: second Wednesday of the month.
+Meetings are held the first Tuesday of each month at Town Hall beginning at 7:00 p.m. on second floor in Council Chambers.
+Application Deadline: 25th of the month prior to the meeting.

 HARB History and Purpose